Bivariate Distribution Regression with Application to Insurance Data: Introduction

 \section{Introduction}

-Data with bivariate discrete and continuous outcomes are often encountered in various areas, including economics, financial risk analysis, insurance, and medical studies.
-Characterizing the dependencies among the outcomes and their joint distributional features is a highly important yet challenging task due to their complexities, especially when conditioning on observed variables.
-For instance, insurance companies maintain a record of the number of claims and the average claim amount from their policyholders of non-life insurance.
-These variables are the two critical risk quantities in setting premiums and deciding reserve.
-Their joint distribution, which is conditional on policyholders' attributes, plays an important role in insurance companies' decisions and access risks.
+Data with bivariate discrete and continuous outcomes are often encountered in various areas, including economics, insurance risk analysis, and production management.
+Characterizing the dependencies among the outcomes and their joint distributional features is a crucial yet challenging task due to their complexities, especially when conditioning on observed variables.
+In insurance data analysis, companies maintain a record of the number of claims and the average claim amount from their policyholders of non-life insurance.
+The study of their joint distribution, conditional on policyholders' attributes, plays an important role in insurance companies' decisions and access risks.
+Note that there are a plethora of financial/insurance network studies \citep{tang2022insurance} following the collapse and near-failure of the insurance giant American International Group in 2008.
+Our proposed method analyses the basic risk of the insurance business that is the foundation of these networks.

-This paper proposes a semiparametric estimation method for the conditional distribution of a pair of discrete and continuous outcomes, using the distribution regression (DR) approach. \cite{williams1972analysis} introduce the DR approach to analyze ordered categorical outcomes by using multiple binary regressions. \citet{foresi1995conditional} extend the DR approach to characterize a conditional distribution and \cite{hall1999methods} propose a local version distribution regression. \citet{chernozhukov2013inference} establish its uniform validity for estimating the entire conditional distribution of a univariate outcome when an asymptotical continuum of binary regressions is used. \citet{koenker2013distributional} investigate its statistical properties and relative performance by comparing with the quantile regression approach.
-The DR approach has also been explored by \citet{rothe2013misspecification} and \citet{chernozhukov2020network} among others.
+This paper proposes a semiparametric estimation method for the conditional joint distribution of bivariate outcomes, using the distribution regression (DR) approach. \cite{williams1972analysis} introduce the DR approach to analyze ordered categorical outcomes by using multiple binary regressions. \citet{foresi1995conditional} first extend the DR approach to characterize a conditional distribution, and various studies \citep[][among others]{hall1999methods, chernozhukov2013inference, rothe2013misspecification} propose the DR approach in different contexts.